 To this day, there are contracts that erroneously call for a Preliminary Hazard Analysis as a final deliverable.
 As its name denotes, the Preliminary Hazard Analysis is a temporary document.
 It is superceded by the Hazard Log (HL).

 There are very few useful published guidelines for producing a Preliminary Hazard Analysis, which is the precursor to all subsequent safety analyses.
 We have seen and continue to see absolutely horrible PHAs.
 So, beyond "brainstorming", how should the process be conducted?
 Read on.

 The Preliminary Hazard Analysis is not the only hazard identification technique.
-In the case of SAE ARP4761, Functional Hazard Assessment (FHA) is the first analysis performed (by the way FHA is not equivalent to PHA).
+In the case of SAE ARP4761, Functional Hazard Assessment (FHA) is the first analysis performed (by the way FHA is not equivalent to PHA; which one is better?).
 Some people use HAZOP or, believe it or not, FMEA techniques for this purpose.